atom-box/eleventy-base-blog/posts/sql-challenges.md

 Hint: Here is a way to find only pairs of same first name:

 (Limit 10 is in there in case you want to try it.
 It still takes almost a minute.)
+5. Count how many employees are named Georgi or Parto
+6. Find the employees with last name starting with "T" whose salaries fall in a narrow range.
+Play around to get the range small enough that just a handful of results are found.
+7. Create a stored procedure!
+Your stored procedure should return first and last name and emp # for employees who have been managers for more than X number of years, where X is the only inputtable value.

 ## My Solutions